chuank/particle-offline-compiler/README.md

 # particle-offline-compiler

-An Atom package written for 100% offline code compiler utility for Particle Devices.
+An Atom package for 100% offline code compilation for Particle Devices.

 For situations where you *need* to compile and test Particle projects locally, and keep to a streamlined workflow.